 Patients are typically released from hospital before they have completely recovered from surgery, meaning that they need time and support to recover both physically and mentally.
 Proper rehabilitation after surgery is as important as the operation itself; recuperating in a familiar atmosphere makes it considerably easier to get back into your normal routines and means that your family and friends can provide emotional support without shouldering the majority of your physical care needs.
 Our Support Assistants can help to re-dress wounds, prevent infection, help with physiotherapy, and ensure that all of your needs are met while you recover at home.

 Living with a mental illness can have a significant impact on daily life – without proper support and management, a mental illness can be a catalyst for a variety of medical complications and require hospitalisation.
-Our Support Assistants can support people with a wide range of disorders, including depression, anxiety, schizophrenia, anorexia, and obsessive compulsive disorder to encourage healthy patterns, reduce triggers, and help every client live independently.
+Our Support Assistants in Barnet can support people with a wide range of disorders, including depression, anxiety, schizophrenia, anorexia, and obsessive compulsive disorder to encourage healthy patterns, reduce triggers, and help every client live independently.

 Our clients have a range of different physical disabilities, including sensory loss, diabetes, arthritis, multiple sclerosis, and muscular dystrophy.
 Each condition can have a significant impact on lifestyle and the scope of daily tasks that our client can do independently.
 Our Support Assistants are specially trained on the how to manage the effects of these conditions, and more, ensure that our clients can live independently with their condition.
 Home Care Preferred Barnet offers round the clock live-in care for more severe conditions, or can come in to support a few regular activities in other cases.
 Just let us know your requirements and we will find a solution that fits.

 “Excellent service, very reliable, caring.
 I received just the support I needed.
 The staff member was very kind and reassuring.”

 “I have been delighted with the warmth and care I have received!
 Very, very good.
 Excellent value for money!”